NSF-BSF Joint Funding Research Grants: Evaluation & Selection Criteria

 After the NSF notifies the BSF about the outcome of a specific application, an email will be sent to all relevant applicants and research authorities, notifying that the results are available online.

 The BSF does not forward to the Israeli applicants the reviews collected by the NSF and the summary of the panel’s evaluation.
-However, those are made available to the U.S. applicant, and he can forward them to his Israeli partner.
+However, those are made available to the U.S. applicants, and they can forward them to their Israeli partners.